homiedopie/beberlei.de/drafts/a_failed_side_project.rst

 for gazillions of services.
 At that point my service just had support for Github, Twitter and Jira and for generic HTTP POST requests and a UI that could not be operated by anyone else but me.
-I was quite demotivated the day I found out about Zapier.
+I was quite demotivated that day I found out about Zapier.

-Still I continued to work on the project and tried to make it even more flexible than Zapier, by introducing even more features that neither IFTTT nor Zapier had.
+Nevertheless I continued to work on the project and tried to make it even more powerful than Zapier, by introducing more features that neither IFTTT nor Zapier had.
 Adding this complexity ended up being the nail into the coffin of the project.